Jesse Huddleston | Board Chair | He/She/They/We

 Rosita Stevens-Holsey | Board Member | She/Her

-Rosita Stevens-Holsey, known as Ms. Stevens by most, was born in Massachusetts during World War II to Rutherford B. Stevens MD, a military doctor and Rosetta Murray Stevens.
-Her mother, Rosetta, was the youngest sister of Rev. Dr. Pauli Murray.
+Rosita Stevens-Holsey was born in Massachusetts during World War II to Rutherford B. Stevens MD, a military doctor and Rosetta Murray Stevens.
+Her mother, Rosetta, is the youngest sister of Rev. Dr. Pauli Murray.
 After leaving New England, Rosita and her family spent her early years in Wyoming and Kansas.
-Her father had been selected to be the first Black doctor to do his psychiatry residency at the prestigious Menniger Clinic in Topeka, Kansas.
+Her father had been selected to be the first Black doctor to do his psychiatry residency at the prestigious Menninger Clinic in Topeka, Kansas.

-After college, Ms. Stevens taught in the state of New York, followed by a stint as a systems engineer for IBM.
+After college, Rosita taught in the state of New York, followed by a stint as a systems engineer for IBM in NYC.
 After traveling to Europe in 1968, she decided to stay, settling and living in Heidelberg, Germany.
-She was able to secure a job with the United States Overseas School System where she taught for six years as an officer and negotiator for the teacher’s union (OEA/NEA), and a coordinator for four years on the staff of the Office of the Superintendent of Schools.
+Rosita was able to secure a job with the Department of Defense Overseas School System where she taught for six years and was an officer and negotiator for the teacher’s union (OEA/NEA), followed by serving as a coordinator for four years on the staff of the Office of the Superintendent of Schools (responsible for Minority and Multicultural Studies).
+While there she studied interior design and finished working on her Masters.

-After leaving Atlanta, Ms. Stevens returned to Washington, D.C. where she continued decorating homes and consulting.
-She utilized her Masters in Counseling and Human Services, spending nearly two decades with a non-profit serving disabled people in the D.C. metro area as a program coordinator, trainer, group home decorator, and director of operations.
+After ten years of living and working in Europe, she settled in Atlanta where she founded both an executive search firm and an interior design business.
+After leaving Atlanta, she returned to Washington, D.C. where she continued decorating homes and consulting while utilizing her Masters in Counseling and Human Services, spending nearly two decades with a non-profit agency serving adults with disabilities (as program coordinator, trainer, group home decorator, and director of operations).

-In the past ten years, Ms. Stevens has educated elementary students in the primary grades, mostly in math or science.
-Ms. Stevens-Holsey served three years as co-chair of the Faculty Advisory Council of her school’s unit of the Prince George's County Education Association (teacher's union).
-She is also a member of National Organization for Women (NOW), NAACP, National Women's History Project, the Pauli Murray Chapter, and the Union of Black Episcopalians (UBE).
+Rosita spent the last twelve years before officially retiring educating elementary students in a departmentalized setting teaching mostly math or science.
+She served three years as co-chair of the Faculty Advisory Council and her school unit's representative for the Prince George's County Education Association (teacher's union).
+She is also a member of National Organization for Women (NOW), Executive VP of the National Women's History Alliance, and formerly VP of the Pauli Murray Chapter of the Union of Black Episcopalians (UBE).

 Bryce Cracknell | Board Member | He/Him